wyliegunn/test_repo_readme/README.md

 ```sh
 $ python3 microscope_mosiac -i <file path to an image> -o <file path for output>
 ```

+The file path to the image for input can be any image from the set of images used to create the mosaic.
+Also, all of the image file names need to follow a format
+<base file name>Y<index #>_X<index #>.<ext>

 The above command will use a handful of default arguments, it assumes that the matrix of images is 15 rows by 20 columns and will use those values to define